madhank93/learn-k8s-ckad/README.md

   <p>

 **Persistent volume:** - A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 PersistentVolumes are a cluster-level resource like nodes, which don’t belong to any namespace.
+So it is available to pod even it it gets scheduled to a different node.

 ```YAML
 kind: PersistentVolume